-In January 2019 the government introduced a new rule that protects certain disabled claimants from having to claim Universal Credit.
+In January 2019 the government introduced a new rule that protects certain disabled claimants from having to claim Universal Credit at the moment.

-Instead, for the time being, they can stay on or make new claims for any of the ‘legacy benefits’.
+Instead, for the time being, they can stay on or make new claims for any of the ‘legacy benefits’ ie:

 How does the Severe Disability Premium Gateway Condition work?